localz/Spotz3-Android-SDK/README.md

 		distance = (float) ((0.42093) * Math.pow(ratio, 6.9476) + 0.54992);
 	}

-#### Monitoring a subset of spotz
+#### Monitoring a subset of spots

-You might want to monitor not all Spotz but subset of spotz in your application.
-In this case, on [Spotz console](https://spotz.localz.io) for the spotz that you want to monitor, you can set an attribute (or few attributes) with the value.
-Later when initialising Spotz android SDK, you can pass attribute(s) name and value(s) to only monitor for the matching spotz.
+You might not want to monitor all spots, but a subset of spots in your application.
+In this case, on [Spotz console](https://spotz.localz.io) for the spots that you want to monitor, you can define an attribute (or attributes).
+Later when initialising Spotz Android SDK, you can provide a map of attribute(s) in order to monitor for matching spots only.
 In this case, SDK initialization will be similar to the following:

 	Map<String, String> attributes = new HashMap<String, String>();